 One of the best ways to enjoy Muskoka’s serene beauty is aboard one of the many cruise vessels that ply the region’s waterways.
 Ranging from sightseeing tours along fabled Millionaire’s Row, lunch and dinner cruises, and overnight adventures which include accommodations at a historic resort, a cruise in Muskoka is an experience to be cherished forever.

-is home to one of Canada’s most famous cruise vessels, the Royal Mail Ship Segwun
+is home to one of Canada’s most famous cruise vessels, Royal Mail Ship Segwun

 , North America’s oldest operating steamship.
-Launched in 1887, this 99 passenger floating museum – along with her larger sister ship, the Wenonah II
+Launched in 1887, this 97 passenger piece of Canadian history – along with the larger replica steamship, Wenonah II

-– entertains visitors throughout the cruise season from its home port at Muskoka Wharf in Gravenhurst.
-The Steamships offer cruises 7 days a week throughout the sailing season, including lunch cruises, sightseeing cruises, dinner cruises
+– enthralls visitors throughout the cruise season from Muskoka Wharf at its home port of Gravenhurst.
+Cruises embark 7 days a week from May to October.
+Choose from sightseeing or family-themed cruises

 The historical SS Bigwin